Sign up for the free Shakespeare Newsletter

 The noble Antony.

-Enter MARK ANTONY and VENTIDIUS
+[Enter MARK ANTONY and VENTIDIUS]

-DOMITIUS ENOBARBUS And yonder, Caesar.
-20
+DOMITIUS ENOBARBUSAnd yonder, Caesar.

-Enter OCTAVIUS CAESAR, MECAENAS, and AGRIPPA
+[Enter OCTAVIUS CAESAR, MECAENAS, and AGRIPPA]

 Hark, Ventidius.

-OCTAVIUS CAESAR I do not know,
+OCTAVIUS CAESARI do not know,

 Mecaenas; ask Agrippa.